 How much value are you able to find when redeeming your frequent flyer miles?
 Quite a lot, it turns out.
 Here we takes a close look at ten ways to redeem miles through the United MileagePlus program to get an incredible deal.

 Although several resources suggest that United miles are worth between 1.7 and 2 cents per mile (CPM) on average, that includes options like cheap domestic flights.
 You don’t want average.
 The aspirational awards in this list may offer up to six times more value.
-Of course, you might not actually be in a position to pay over $20,000 for a ticket that travels around the world, but some ideas may provide you with a sense of just how rewarding your miles can be.
+Of course, you might not actually be in a position to pay over $20,000 for a ticket that travels around the world, but some ideas may provide you with a sense of just

 We looked at real flights at least six months in the future (to avoid the higher prices you might find just a few weeks before departure) and compared them to the number of miles required to book the same itinerary.
 You can likely originate in a different city within North America without redeeming any more miles, adding connecting flights on United Airlines or Air Canada.